SCOTUS nominee Amy Coney Barrett faces senators on health care, legal precedent

 Barrett was unmoved.
 "I don't have an agenda to try to overrule Casey," she said.
 "I have an agenda to stick to the rule of law and decide cases as they come."

 She later declined to characterize the Roe v.
-Wade decision that legalized abortion as a "super-precedent" that would not be overturned.
+Wade decision that legalized abortion as a "super-precedent" that must not be overturned.

+Allowing Trump to fill the seat with Barrett "poses a threat to safe and legal abortion in our country," Harris said.

+Democrats also criticized GOP priorities in forcing the Senate action as the country suffers from the pandemic and Congress squabbles over approving additional economic aid.

-The committee chairman, Republican Lindsey Graham of South Carolina, opened the day-long session under coronavirus protocols that kept it off limits to in-person attendance by members of the public.
+The committee chairman, Republican Lindsey Graham of South Carolina, opened the nearly 12-hour session under coronavirus restrictions that kept it off limits to in-person attendance by members of the public.

 Republicans have been focused on defending Barrett and her Catholic faith against possible criticism concerning issues such as abortion and same-sex marriage, and Graham asked if she would be able to shelve her personal beliefs to adhere to law.